 Reports & Publications

-Data obtained from various migratory bird surveys and programs are used to produce reports and publications (below), guidance documents, management and conservation plans, and hunting regulations - all of which are necessary to conserve and manage migratory birds.
+Data obtained from various migratory bird surveys and programs are used to produce reports and publications, guidance documents, management and conservation plans, and hunting regulations - all of which are necessary to conserve and manage migratory birds.

-• Population Status - Annual reports that are posted each year around July.
-They include Waterfowl, Trends in Duck Breeding, American Woodcock, Mourning Dove, Mottled Duck, Band-tailed pigeon and Sandhill Crane.
+- Population Status - Annual reports are now posted each year in mid to late August.
+They include Waterfowl, American Woodcock, Mourning Dove, Mottled Duck, Band-tailed pigeon and Sandhill Crane.

-• Flyways - Each administrative Flyway produces various reports or publications that get distributed annually.
-Such reports include Data Books (Waterfowl Harvest & Population Survey Data specific to each Flyway), Midwinter survey reports and wingbee reports.
-Upcoming annual Meetings/Events of Interest for each Flyway are also posted here.
+- Flyways - Each administrative Flyway produces various reports or publications that get distributed annually.
+Such reports include Data Books (Waterfowl Harvest & Population Survey Data specific to each Flyway), midwinter survey reports and wingbee reports.
+Also upcoming annual meetings/events of interest for each Flyway.

-• Hunting Activity & Harvest - Annual reports, posted in July, produced by the Branch of Harvest Surveys, can be found here along with a special topic report produced in 2002 on the Harvest Informaiton Program: Evaluation and Recommendations.
+- Hunting Activity & Harvest - Annual reports, posted in August, along with a 2002 special topic report on the Harvest Information Program: Evaluation and Recommendations.

-• Adaptive Harvest Management - Annual reports are posted each year in July.
+- Adaptive Harvest Management - Annual reports are now posted each year in early September.

 Regulations and Policy Documents

-• Zones and Split Seasons for Duck Hunting( bytes) - FONSI (Finding of No Significant Impact) and Environmental Assessment
+- Zones and Split Seasons for Duck Hunting(501.5KB) - FONSI (Finding of No Significant Impact) and Environmental Assessment.

-• Cormorants – This page includes a resource list of current actions including the latest published rule for extended depredation order, environmental assessment, and the Finding of No Significant Impact (FONSI) document.
+- Cormorants – A resource list of current actions including the latest published rule for extended depredation order, environmental assessment, and the Finding of No Significant Impact (FONSI) document.
 Also included are past actions, general cormorant information, research and symposia documents and cormorant management documents.

-• Snow Geese – This page includes the final environmental impact statement for Light Goose Management, Notice of Availability Federal Register document, and a summary of questions and answers related to the environmental impact statement.
+- Light Geese – The final environmental impact statement for Light Goose Management, Notice of Availability Federal Register document, and a summary of questions and answers related to the environmental impact statement.

-• Issuance of Annual Regulations Permitting the Hunting of Migratory Birds (15.6MB) – This document is the final Supplemental Environmental Impact Statement that was published in 2013.
+- Issuance of Annual Regulations Permitting the Hunting of Migratory Birds (15.6MB) – The final Supplemental Environmental Impact Statement that was published in 2013.

 Other Reports or Publications of Interest

-• Adaptive Harvest Management – Find the annual Harvest Management Working Group Minutes here.
+- Adaptive Harvest Management – The annual Harvest Management Working Group Minutes here.

-• Webless Migratory Game Bird Species Management – Documents linked to the management of these various species (doves, pigeons, woodcock, sandhill cranes, rails, gallinules, coot, moorhen and snipe) can be found here.
+- Webless Migratory Game Bird Species Management – Documents linked to the management of these various species (doves, pigeons, woodcock, sandhill cranes, rails, gallinules, coot, moorhen and snipe).